- Immaculate and spacious five bedroom detached family house

 The conservatory is a lovely room, overlooking the rear garden, with French doors to the garden and fitted automatic blinds, glass roof and opening roof lights and Amtico floor tiles.

 The first floor comprises an open landing, with balustrade, window to rear and loft hatch with a pull down ladder to a partially boarded loft.
+Doors off to bedrooms and bright and immaculately presented family bathroom.

 The master bedroom provides a rear facing room with an attractive outlook over the open ground beyond, plus double fitted wardrobes, TV/telephone point, and an en-suite shower room, complete with a corner shower, WC, bidet and basin, tiled walls, heated towel rail and window to front.